Sprinter vs. Transit vs. Promaster - Which one is the better Adventure Van?

 Ford Transit Van Model Dimensions

-• A Ford Transit has a familiar driving feel.
+- A Ford Transit van has a familiar driving feel.
 It drives more like a standard truck or small SUV than other cargo van conversions on the market.

-• Compared to the Sprinter, Transits have fewer upgrade options for interior and exterior colors and materials.
-But, there are still plenty of aftermarket accessories, and Transit roof racks.
+- Compared to the Sprinter, Transits have fewer upgrade options for interior and exterior colors and materials.
+But, there are still plenty of aftermarket accessories, inlcuding Transit roof racks.

-• Transit vans feature less clearance than the Sprinter.
-This makes them less suitable for rugged terrain.
+- Transit vans feature less clearance than the Sprinter.
+This makes them a less suitable camper van if you are often traveling on rugged terrain.

 Shop all our Transit products here>>